remlapmot/remlapmot.github.io/content/post/2025-02-21-smart-folders/index.en.md

 You can create additional Smart Folders for other useful file extensions, for example, VSCode/Positron project files (_.code-workspace_ files).

-I don't believe that there is an exact equivalent of a Smart Folder on Windows.
+On Windows, I don't believe that there is an exact equivalent of a Smart Folder.
 I think that the closest you can get is to save a search in File Explorer.
 However, I find that in recent years File Explorer on Windows 11 has become incredibly slow and regularly crashes.
 Searching in [Files](https://files.community/) or [File Pilot](https://filepilot.tech/) is now much faster and more reliable.

 ## Summary